Helping your teen deal with graphic content

 Encourage your teen to practise self-care

-It’s common not to feel good after consuming heavy content, but your teen can feel more relaxed if they take some time to practise self-care.
+It’s common not to feel good after consuming graphic content, but your teen can feel more relaxed if they take some time to practise self-care.
 This can also serve as a good distraction and help to take their mind off the disturbing content.

 Self-care can be any activity that makes your teen feel happy and relaxed.
 Some ideas include practising their hobbies, eating their favourite food, listening to music, doing some exercise, or journalling.
 You could even do something together, to show your teen that self-care is a family priority.